Kenta426/neural-attention/README.md

 ```

 ### Bidirectional Architecture
-Thought prone to overfit, we also support bidirectional model by setting the parameter `BI_DIRECTIONAL` to `True`
+Though prone to overfit, we also support bidirectional model by setting the parameter `BI_DIRECTIONAL` to `True`

 ![bi-directional](./figs/bi-directional.png)